 Objective: Use of nanostructured surfaces for tissue engineering and organ-on-a-chip applications.

-Collaborators: Prof. Terrence Monks (U Arizona)
+Collaborators: Prof. Terrence Monks (Wayne State U)

 |1-2.
 Nanostructured ensemble surfaces on e-beam nanopatterns and electrospun nanofibers.